abridger/web-typography/README.md

 * Set using line-height in CSS: `line-height: 1.2em;` or `line-height: 120%`;

 ###Kerning
+The space between individual characters, adjusted to increase readability and improve visual appeal.
+Particularly in letter combinations such as AW, AV, Yo, and with punctuation that is often brought under overhanging parts of other characters.

+###Tracking
+`letter-spacing`
+Tracking is the space between all characters in a line or paragraph, which can be set with the `letter-spacing` CSS attribute, adding or subtracting space between characters:

+`h1 {

+	letter-spacing: 2px;
+}

+h2 {

+	letter-spacing: -3px;

+	}`

+[W3 Schools] [3]

 ###Typographic Hierarchy
+Documents should be structured typographically, as well as semantically using different sizes and weights for the different heading levels:

+`<h1> <h2> <h3> <h4> <h5> <h6>`

 ###Readability
+Readability is a combination of font face and size, leading, and measure.
+The appropriate font size will depend on the x-height of the chosen font family and the weight of stroke in individual faces.

+Leading also needs to be adjusted depending on x-height and weight to provide sufficient white space between lines of text.
+Too much leading however, and it becomes difficult for the eye to follow.
+Tracking or letter spacing can also be used to increase the readability of particularly heavy, or small faces.

+As mentioned above, measure should be between 45 and 75 characters, although can vary within this depending on the chosen font family and leading.

+The right level of contrast also affects readability.
+A heavy, black face on a stark white background will be harder to read for long periods of time.
+Consider lower levels of contrast, with less heavy faces, or slightly tinted backgrounds &ndash; as with the creamy paper of many books.

 ###A Couple of Pedantic Points...